yash-parekh715/data-alchemist/README.md

 ## 🔒 Notes

 - AI calls only send your text prompt and schema; grid filtering is evaluated locally.
-- If you don’t set GOOGLE_API_KEY, AI features are disabled but the app still
+- If you don’t set GOOGLE_API_KEY, AI features are disabled but the app still works